Queen Elizabeth national park Uganda

 Cultural Experiences in Queen Elizabeth National Park

-Beyond its wildlife, Queen Elizabeth National Park offers visitors the chance to engage with the local communities and learn about their cultural heritage.
+Beyond its wildlife, Queen Elizabeth offers visitors the chance to engage with the local communities and learn about their cultural heritage.
 Several villages around the park offer cultural tours where visitors can experience traditional music, dance, and storytelling.
 The Kikorongo Women’s Community is one such initiative, where women’s groups showcase local crafts, dance performances, and cooking demonstrations, providing a window into the lives of the people who live alongside the park’s wildlife.

 These cultural interactions not only enrich the safari experience but also support the local economy, helping communities benefit from tourism in a sustainable way.